pinojs/pino-pretty/Readme.md

 }
 ```

 `messageFormat` option allows you to customize the message output.
-The format can be defined by a template `string` like this:
+A template `string` like this can define the format:
 ```js
 {
   messageFormat: '{levelLabel} - {pid} - url:{request.url}'
 }
 ```
-But this option can also be defined as a `function` with this prototype:
+This option can also be defined as a `function` with this prototype:
 ```js
 {
   messageFormat: (log, messageKey, levelLabel) => {